Organizations have much sensitive information that they need to control access to, use, and transmission.

 This way, you can protect the data from accidental dissemination or malicious actors as you comply with industry regulations.

-In general, Microsoft 365 DLP allows companies/users to:
+In general, Microsoft DLP controls allow companies/users to:

 Office 365 DLP for SharePoint Online, Exchange Online, and OneDrive for Business is available for the following Microsoft 365 plans or licenses: